tomrosenback/botvac/README.md

 ## Disclaimer

-As this is an official client to the API which required to reverse (by Lars Brillert) the HTTP Authentication mechanism used by Neato things are topic to be unstable and maybe unreliable.
+As this is an unofficial client to the Neato API which required to be reverse engineered (by Lars Brillert) things are topic to be unstable and maybe unreliable.

 Please don't blame me :) Just drink a beer and relax, things will maybe work out in the future ... and maybe not.